bhumika-aga/Document-Web/README.md

 Document Web Project

-Built using: SpringBoot,MySQL, JSP, Github
+Built using: SpringBoot, MySQL, JSP, Github

 Basic Spring Boot project to demonstrate uploading and downloading functionality from a web app.